miloush/cldr/docs/ldml/tr35-keyboards.md

 Comment: US key equivalent, base key, escaped output and escaped longpress

 In the generated files, a comment is included to help the readability of the document.
 This comment simply shows the English key equivalent (with prefix `key=`), the base character (`base=`), the escaped output (`to=`) and escaped long-press keys (`long=`).
 These comments have been inserted strategically in places to improve readability.
-Not all comments include include all components since some of them may be obvious.
+Not all comments include all components since some of them may be obvious.

 Examples